 There can be several reasons for business websites getting blacklisted.

 Google quarantines around 10,000 unsecured websites every day and puts them on a “Google blacklist”.
 Unfortunately, if the website or IP address is found on the blacklists, the search engine will display a warning message that the site is not secure.
 The browser may even be blocked from allowing the visitor to view the page.
 Additionally, most search engines will delist a page that is found on blacklists.

 If a website is found with such vulnerabilities, the browser displays security warnings and inform the visitors that it is unsafe to visit.
-Also blacklisted websites lose almost 95% of its organic traffic.
+Also blacklisted websites lose almost 95% of their organic traffic.

 Rebuilding after suffering these negative effects can be extremely difficult.
 However, it’s entirely possible to rescue your site from failure.
 If you're able to find out why you were blacklisted, you can try to get it reversed (You may want to work with someone technically savvy to better help you).
 There are a few blacklists with a self-service removal feature that lets you take your IP address off the list without much trouble.
 This can be a technical process but you will need to go to each list’s site to look for a place to request to appeal/review your site.